Are there any books I should get to prepare for pregnancy and birth?

 Can I come to The Birth Center for my annual exams?

 Yes!
 Midwives are not just for pregnant women.
 We provide full-scope care, which means that we care for all women from teens to post-menopause.
 You can come to The Birth Center for Pap smears, mammograms, STD testing, pregnancy testing, preconception counseling, menopause, birth control, IUD’s, and other women’s health needs.
-Midwives in Delaware have full prescriptive authority.
+Nurse-Midwives in Delaware have full prescriptive authority.

 We believe in holistic management.
 We use complementary and alternative techniques, nutrition, and necessary “medical” treatments.
 We educate our clients, empowering women to care for their own bodies.
 The Birth Center accepts all major insurances for gynecologic care, including Medicaid.
 Our visits are 30 minutes long.